buster95/log-parser-cli/README.md

   </a>
 </p>

-> Log parser CLI that find all the log messages with the logLevel specified and generates an output log file in a readable format
+> Log parser CLI that filters all the log messages with the logLevel specified and generates an output log file in a readable format

 ## Prerequisites
 * npm >= 7.24.0